raganwald/raganwald.github.com/_posts/2018-08-30-a-flock-of-mockingbirds.md

 In this essay we're going to look at the *mockingbird*, also called the `M` combinator.[^little-omega]

 The mockingbird is one of the _recursive combinators_, a combinator that takes a function that is not recursive, and returns a function that is recursive.
 We'll see how it works, and one unusual but interesting application for it.
-And when we're done, we'llhave an appreciation for how combinators can be used to make functions more composeable.
+And when we're done, we'll have an appreciation for how combinators can be used to make functions more composeable.

 [^little-omega]: The word "combinator" has a precise technical meaning in mathematics: "A combinator is a higher-order function that uses only function application and earlier defined combinators to define a result from its arguments."
 The Mockingbird or "M combinator" is also sometimes called ω, or "little omega".
 The full explanation for ω, as well as its relation to Ω ("big omega"), can be found on David C Keenan's delightful [To Dissect a Mockingbird](http://dkeenan.com/Lambda/)  page.
 In Combinatory Logic, the fundamental combinators are named after birds, following the example of Raymond Smullyan's famous book [To Mock a Mockingbird](http://www.amazon.com/gp/product/B00A1P096Y/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00A1P096Y&linkCode=as2&tag=raganwald001-20).
 Needless to say, the title of the book and its central character is the inspiration for this essay!